lllllllucyyyyyyy/picow-tcode/log.md

 # 4/4/25
 Turns out literally printing the incoming buffer let me see the strings coming in.
 Copying that should let me use the contents.
 //TODO: separate bluetooth commands into their own file, start decoding incoming t code.

+## later
+The t-code decoder? is coming along well.
+I felt like spitting out a custom object with all the details would be the easiest to implement across various devices without overcomplicating things tooo much.
+I was considering callbacks, but an object is a bit cleaner to implement on the device code end.